 18-10-32, 8919, Adamic, Altaiski Sweet, Anderson, Arctic Red, Ariole, Beacon, Brookland, Centennial Crabapple, Chinese Golden Early, Dawn, Gertrude, Ginger Gold, Golden Uralian, Goodland, Gravenstein, Heyer 14, Heyer 20, Jacques Crabapple, Lee 17, Lodi, Nova Novisibirski, Osmond, Patterson, Prairie Sun, Paula Sun, Red Dolphin, Red Heart, Rosthern 8, Simonet, Summer Red, Sylvia Crabapple, Tydeman’s Early, Ukalskojoe Nalivnoje, Westland, and William’s Pride.

-Other apple species mentioned as capable of survival and fruit production in Alaska:
+Other apple varieties mentioned as capable of survival and fruit production in Alaska:

 (These species were simply mentioned, had lower survival rates, or weren’t recommended but could survive and grow fruit.)

-Apple Species which are hardy enough for Alaska, but require too long of a growing season:
+Apple varieties which are hardy enough for Alaska, but require too long of a growing season:

 (These may be possible in unheated greenhouses to lengthen the ripening time allowed.)